sourcegraph/openctx/provider/url-fetcher/README.md

 # URL Fetcher context provider for OpenCtx

-TODO DONOTMERGE

-This is a sample context provider for [OpenCtx](https://openctx.org) that annotates every file with `✨ Hello, world!` every 10 lines or so.
+This is a context provider for [OpenCtx](https://openctx.org) that fetches URLs for use as context items.

 ## Usage